Appsero/docs/docs/user-guide/forword-deactivation.md

 ![Deactivation Auto Responder](../images/settings/auto-responder-2.png)

-After click on the `Edit` button you will get a form with email subject and email body.
+After clicking on the `Edit` button you will get a form with email subject and email body.

 ![Deactivation Auto Responder](../images/settings/aurto-responder-form.png)

 Fill up the form with email's Subject and Body.
 This email will be sent to the customer for this deactivation.
-Finally click on `Update` button.
+Finally, click on `Update` button.

 > Deactivation Auto Responder has been enabled successfully.
-Now AppSero will send an email to customer if they deactivate the Plugin/Theme.
+Now AppSero will email customer if they deactivate the Plugin/Theme.